 All ballots are either physical, paper ballots, or digital ballots that are converted to paper.
 Only paper ballots are counted in Boulder County.
 (For the history of mail-in ballots, click here.)

-Boulder County Ballot are collected in one of 7 ways:
+Boulder County Ballots are collected in one of 7 ways:

 - DROP BOX – Boulderites who receive their ballot by mail or from Voting Center may choose to drop off their paper ballots at Drop Boxes.
 Boulder has 18 drop boxes located around the county.
 In Colorado, a voter may put up to 10 people’s ballots into a Drop Box.
 This is called Ballot Harvesting.

-- DRIVE THROUGH – On Election Day, voters may drive to one of sesveral Drive Thrrough Locations to give their ballots to Election Judges.
+- DRIVE THROUGH – On Election Day, voters may drive to one of several Drive Through Locations to give their ballots to Election Judges.

 - MAIL – Boulderites may prefer to mail in their ballots.
 This includes Boulder residents who are out of town or overseas.

 - EMAIL – Some people who are stationed overseas have the option to vote via email.
-They email their ballot too County officials, who then printed these ballots and process them with other printed ballots.
+They email a facsimile of their ballot to County officials, who then transfer the voter’s wishes into a machine which then prints out these ballots and processes them with other printed ballots.

-- In Person Computer to Paper Using Dominion’s ICX Voting/Printing Machines (See below).
+- 3. In-Person Computer to Paper Using Dominion’s ICX Voting/Printing Machines (See below).

 People may choose to vote in person at Voting Centers (formally known as Voter Service and Polling Centers).
 In 2021 these were open for 8 days before and on election day.